Nicole Melichar-Martinez: Career highlights

 Melichar made her Fed Cup debut for the U.S. team in 2019, partnering Danielle Collins, losing their match against Australian pair of Ashleigh Barty and Priscilla Hon.

+She also reached four WTA 1000 finals, at the Cincinnati Open in 2020 with Xu Yifan, and in 2022 and 2023 with Ellen Perez, and at the 2022 Canadian Open also with Perez.

+Melichar-Martinez qualified for the third time at the WTA Finals in 2023, partnering Ellen Perez and reached the semifinals for the second time, having made it to that level also in 2021 with a different partner, Dutch player Demi Schuurs.
+Next the pair Melichar/Perez reached the final, a first time at this level for both players.
+They lost to Laura Siegemund and Vera Zvonareva in the championship match.

+At the 2024 Dubai Championships, she reached her fifth WTA 1000 final with Perez, before losing to fourth seeds Storm Hunter and Kateřina Siniaková.
+As top seeds, they won the 2024 Bad Homburg Open, defeating Chan Hao-ching and Veronika Kudermetova in the final.

+Melichar-Martinez and Perez qualified for the 2024 WTA Finals and reached the semifinals after compiling a record of two wins and one loss in the group stages.
+They lost in the last four to second seeds Gabriela Dabrowski and Erin Routliffe, in straight sets.

 Personal life and background

-She was born in the Czech Republic, but has lived in Florida since shortly after her birth.
+Melichar was born in the Czech Republic, and has lived in the U.S. since shortly after her birth.
 Her older sister Jane played tennis, and Melichar claims to have taken up the sport when she was just one year old.

+She is married to her tennis coach, Carlos Martinez.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour and Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.

 Doubles

-Current after the 2023 Australian Open.
+Current through the 2023 US Open.